birdofpreyru/react-utils/docs/docs/api/configs/webpack.md

     via `workbox` object.

 The config factory returns a config object which
-- Bundles font assets (EOF, OTF, SVG, TTF, WOFF, WOFF2 files) from the `src/assets/fonts` folder of source code and emits them into the `[PUBLIC_PATH]/fonts` folder.
+- Bundles font assets (EOF, OTF, TTF, WOFF, WOFF2 files) from the `src/assets/fonts` folder of source code and emits them into the `[PUBLIC_PATH]/fonts` folder.
 - Bundles image assets (GIF, JPEG, JPG, PNG files) from any folder of